ahilbers/renewable_test_PSMs/README.md

 ### Modelling & data files
 - `models/`: the files that define the power system model, in the open-source modelling framework `Calliope` (see acknowledgements)
-- `data/demand_wind.csv`: the full 38-year demand and wind time series data for the `6 region` model.
-For the `1 region` model, specific demand and wind columns must be chosen.
+- `data/demand_wind.csv`: the full 38-year demand and wind time series data for the `6_region` model.
+For the `1_region` model, specific demand and wind columns must be chosen.
 By default these are both taken from `region_5`.

 ### Code
 - `main.py`: example runs of the models
 - `models.py`: the models as Python classes, along with some helper functions
-- `tests.py`: tests used in the development of the model.
-These tests can be modified and may be helpful if you want to create customised versions of these models.
+- `tests.py`: tests used in development to check the models behave as expected.
+These tests can be modified and may be helpful if you want to customise the models.

 ### Miscellaneous